rednadp/wakeup/README.md

 Have you ever fallen asleep on public transport and lost your stop due to that?
 Don't let this happen again.
 With this stop alarm app you will be able to select your destination and it will wake you up some meters before arriving there!

+# New version

+## Thing added

+- A new method to add cities inside the app
+  - It will connect to the TransitLand api to download a zip of the gtfs
+  - It will unzip it
+  - It will use the script to import the gtfs in a way the app can understand
+  - It will be saved to use it more times
+- The old method to import an app has been adapted to use it with the new system
+- A function to select which city to use has been added
+- A search bar to search cities with the api has been added (On some cities you need to search the city name, on others the company name that gives the service)
+- Changed the icon and splash screen

+## Limitations

+Please, be aware that when using the new method some limitations out of my control apply.
+Android has a ram limit that can use apps.
+In cities such as New York, that limit can be reached.
+Please, for big cities use the old system.
+(New york is already added to the app :))
+Other cities seem to throw a 404 error when downloading.
+I haven't got time to investigate this but it probably is a problem from the api.
+Some other cities seem to import badly (the arrows don't work).
+This is still to be investigated but probably they are using gtfs in a way that was unexpected when I  originally made the app for my local city (vitoria, spain).

+## Things learned

+I've remenbeder how to use an api, I have learned to use the FileSystem of expo (which I like how it works :)) and what is a provider and an interface.

+# Old readme

 ## Adapt to your city

 Thanks to the GTFS system it should be easily adaptable to any city even if it was originally designed for my local city (Vitoria, Spain).